ahosny333/soil_smart_measurements/README.md

-## Soil Sensor Node V2.
+## Soil smart measurements.

-The Soil Sensor Node is a device designed to monitor and analyze soil condi􀆟ons in agricultural and environmental applications.
+The Soil smart measurements is a device designed to monitor and analyze soil conditions in agricultural and environmental applications.

 ### Install the application after first clone.